ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 Semantics
 *********

-While Hyperscan follows libpcre syntax, it provides different semantics.
+While Vectorscan follows libpcre syntax, it provides different semantics.
 The major departures from libpcre semantics are motivated by the requirements of streaming and multiple simultaneous pattern matching.

 The major departures from libpcre semantics are:

-#. **Multiple pattern matching**: Hyperscan allows matches to be reported for
+#. **Multiple pattern matching**: Vectorscan allows matches to be reported for
    several patterns simultaneously.
 This is not equivalent to separating the patterns by :regexp:`|` in libpcre, which evaluates alternations left-to-right.

-#. **Lack of ordering**: the multiple matches that Hyperscan produces are not
+#. **Lack of ordering**: the multiple matches that Vectorscan produces are not
    guaranteed to be ordered, although they will always fall within the bounds of the current scan.

-#. **End offsets only**: Hyperscan's default behaviour is only to report the end
+#. **End offsets only**: Vectorscan's default behaviour is only to report the end
    offset of a match.
 Reporting of the start offset can be enabled with per-expression flags at pattern compile time.
 See :ref:`som` for details.

 #. **"All matches" reported**: scanning :regexp:`/foo.*bar/` against
-   ``fooxyzbarbar`` will return two matches from Hyperscan -- at the points corresponding to the ends of ``fooxyzbar`` and ``fooxyzbarbar``.
+   ``fooxyzbarbar`` will return two matches from Vectorscan -- at the points corresponding to the ends of ``fooxyzbar`` and ``fooxyzbarbar``.
 In contrast, libpcre semantics by default would report only one match at ``fooxyzbarbar`` (greedy semantics) or, if non-greedy semantics were switched on, one match at ``fooxyzbar``.
-This means that switching between greedy and non-greedy semantics is a no-op in Hyperscan.
+This means that switching between greedy and non-greedy semantics is a no-op in Vectorscan.

 To support libpcre quantifier semantics while accurately reporting streaming matches at the time they occur is impossible.
 For example, consider the pattern